I work with children and adolescents, who present difficulties in social relations, emotional regulation and learning.

 * For further information, do not hesitate to contact me.

-Mentalization-Based Treatment is an evidence-based clinical approach derived from attachment theory to help individuals grow his/her capacity to mentalize, thus to understand the behaviors of self and others in terms of thoughts, intentions and feelings behind them in order to improve one’s emotional life (reducing anxity and stress) and the quality of interpersonal relationships (opening the channel for social learning)
+Mentalization-Based Treatment is an evidence-based clinical approach derived from attachment theory to help individuals grow his/her capacity to mentalize, thus to understand the behaviors of self and others in terms of thoughts, intentions and feelings behind them in order to improve one’s emotional life (reducing anxity and stress) and the quality of interpersonal relationships (opening the channel for social learning and interactions).

 It is suitable for children and adolescents with a range of emotional and behavioural difficulties, primarily for affective or anxiety issues, mild or moderate behaviour problems.
 It is also suitable for children and adolescents who are in transitional period, such as parental divorce, migration or bereavement.
-Children with neurodevelopmental disorders, such as Autistic Spectrum Disorder (ASD) or learning difficulties can also benefit from this approach as it promotes their mentalizing capacity around interpersonal communication, specific learning challenges, as well as their strengths.
+Children with neurodevelopmental disorders, such as Autistic Spectrum Disorder (ASD), Attention-deficit/hyperactivity disorder (ADHD) or learning difficulties can also benefit from this approach as it promotes their mentalizing capacity around interpersonal communication, behaviroal challenges, as well as their strengths.

 How do we proceed?